raikilon/dev-notes/aws/saa-c03/aws.md

 - By default, a Lambda trusts **only the identity that created it**.
   - Example: An S3 bucket cannot invoke the Lambda until you explicitly add a permission in the Lambda **resource policy**.

+### Concurrent Executions

+Concurrent executions represent how many instances of your Lambda function are running at the same time.
+For non-poll-based event sources (like S3 or API Gateway), each incoming event triggers a new invocation, contributing to concurrency.
+You can estimate it using the formula:

+**concurrent executions = (invocations per second) × (average execution duration in seconds)**

+Lambda automatically scales based on demand, starting with a burst capacity (500–3000 concurrent executions depending on the region) and then increasing by 500 per minute.
+The default regional concurrency limit is **1,000**, which can be increased by requesting a higher limit from AWS.

 ### Step Functions